Battle of Longstop Hill: Djebel Ahmera

 The Argylls were supported along the southern slopes of Longstop by two squadrons of the North Irish Horse.
 Behind heavy concentrations of artillery, the Highlanders went up the Djebel Ahmera ridge through heavy machine-gun fire, advancing in box formation through a cornfield.
 As they reached the base of the hill the commanding officer, Colin McNabb, was killed by shellfire and the attack soon lost cohesion but Major John "Jock" Anderson soon took over command and urged the Argylls to press on.
 Despite heavy casualties, the Argylls climbed up the hill and were soon among the defenders and started to eliminate the ring of machine gun nests.
 For inspiring his men and eliminating strong points during the fighting around Djebel Ahmea, Anderson was later awarded the Victoria Cross.
 The citation for Anderson's award stated:

 By nightfall, the Argylls, reinforced by the Surreys had managed to complete the capture of Djebel Ahmera along with 200 prisoners and held the hill.
 The West Kents had moved closer up in reserve but an attempt during the night to capture the next higher peak of Djebel Rhar failed, owing to heavy mortar fire on their forming-up place.

 Sidi Ahmed

 On 24 April, an attempt was made by the Surreys, the 5th (Huntingdonshire) Battalion, Northamptonshire Regiment and a squadron of tanks, to clear Sidi Ahmed ridge just north of Longstop Hill, which contained a white mosque occupied and used as a defensive position by the Germans.
 In this attack the tanks helped the infantry on to the ridge, which was captured in spite of intense mortar and machine-gun fire.
-The positions were reinforced by anti-tanks guns and mortars in anticipation of a counter-attack which never came.
+The positions were reinforced by anti-tank guns and mortars in anticipation of a counter-attack which never came.